 Stick to this structure to keep yourself organized, allow for a logical flow of information and keep the client reading (and not confused!).

-Here’s the typical format for a consulting report:
+Here are tips for writing a consulting report:

 - Name of report